NerdyBread/Game-of-Life/README.md

 # Game of Life

-Purely logical (for now) implementation of John Conway's Game of Life
+Pygame implementation of John Conway's Game of Life

-Probably going to build it out in Pygame or something
+Built from scratch

+:D